EricTrainingRev/241209-JWA/Study Guides/Test Team Organization Study Guide.md

 #### Test Cycle Closure
 The final phase, Test Cycle Closure, marks the completion of test execution and involves several activities, including a meeting to discuss and analyze the reports and other artifacts and identify successful strategies and takeaway lessons from the test cycle

+## Defect Management

+### Reporting Defects
+A defect is any condition, behavior, or functionality that produces incorrect or unexpected results according to system requirements.
+We track defects in documentation called the **Defect Report**.
+This report includes important details such as the priority and severity of the defect, which help in determining the order and urgency of addressing the issues.
+Additionally, the report contains environment information to specify the context in which the defect was found, and steps to reproduce the defect, which allows for accurate recreation for observation and fixing

+### Defect Life Cycle
+A simpler example of the **Defect Life Cycle** can be found in [this](https://www.baeldung.com/cs/defect-life-cycle-testing) Baledung article

+#### 1. Defect Identification (Discover and Log)
+In this initial phase, a defect is identified during various stages of software development, such as during code reviews, testing, or by end-users after deployment.
+The entry criteria for this phase includes the presence of a software application under development or in production and the occurrence of unexpected behavior or results.
+Actions taken include documenting the defect with relevant data, including steps to reproduce, screenshots, logs, etc. The exit criteria for this phase is the successful logging of the defect into a defect tracking system with all necessary information

+#### 2. Defect Categorization and Prioritization (Triage)
+Once a defect is logged, it needs to be categorized based on its severity and impact on the system.
+The entry criteria for this phase is the availability of a logged defect.
+Actions include assessing the defect's severity (e.g., critical, major, minor) and its priority (e.g., high, medium, low) based on factors like user impact, frequency, and business importance.
+The exit criteria is the assignment of a severity and priority level to the defect to help in planning the resolution process

+#### 3. Defect Assignment (Assign)
+After categorization, the defect is assigned to the appropriate team or individual responsible for fixing it.
+The entry criteria for this phase is a categorized and prioritized defect.
+Actions involve the project manager or lead developer reviewing the defect and assigning it to a developer or a team with the necessary expertise.
+The exit criteria are the successful assignment of the defect to a responsible party along with a tentative timeline for resolution

+#### 4. Defect Analysis and Planning (Fix Part 1)
+In this phase, the assigned developer or team analyzes the defect to understand its root cause.
+The entry criteria include an assigned defect.
+Actions taken involve reviewing the code, reproducing the defect, and identifying the underlying issue.
+This phase may also involve planning the fix, estimating the effort required, and determining the impact on other parts of the system.
+The exit criteria are a clear understanding of the defect's cause and a plan for fixing it

+#### 5. Defect Fixing (Fix Part 2)
+This is the phase where the actual coding work to fix the defect takes place.
+The entry criteria are a well-understood defect and a plan for fixing it.
+Actions include modifying the code, performing unit tests, and ensuring that the fix does not introduce new defects.
+The exit criteria are the completion of the code changes and initial testing to confirm that the defect is resolved

+#### 6. Defect Verification (Verify)
+Once the defect is fixed, it needs to be verified to ensure that the fix works as intended and does not affect other parts of the system.
+The entry criteria for this phase is a fixed defect.
+Actions involve retesting the defect in the same environment where it was originally found, as well as regression testing to ensure no new issues have been introduced.
+The exit criteria are the successful verification of the defect fix and confirmation that the system is stable

+#### 7. Defect Closure (Close)
+After verification, the defect is marked as closed.
+The entry criteria for this phase is a verified defect fix.
+Actions include updating the defect tracking system to reflect the closure, informing stakeholders, and documenting any lessons learned.
+The exit criteria are the formal closure of the defect in the tracking system and communication to all relevant parties

+#### 8. Defect Reporting and Metrics
+The final phase involves reporting on the defect and gathering metrics to improve the development process.
+The entry criteria is a closed defect.
+Actions include generating reports on defect trends, root causes, and resolution times.
+These metrics help in identifying areas for process improvement and preventing future defects.
+The exit criteria are the availability of comprehensive defect reports and actionable insights for process enhancement

 ## Agile